GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/06-constants/README.md

 # "If I miss one day of practice, I notice it.
 If I miss two days, the critics notice it.
-If I miss three days, the audience notices it"
+If I miss three days, the audience notices it."
 ~ Ignacy (Jan) Paderewski, pianist and politician, he signed the Treaty of Versailles, which ended World War I.

 ### "Implicit conversion is one of the features that make Go both strongly typed and convenient to use."